muschem/trombone/Transcriptions/Slama/README.md

-# Anton Sláma
+# Anton Slama

-Anton Sláma (1804-1881) was a professor of the Vienna Conservatory, best known to trombonists for his "66 Etudes in All Major and Minor Keys".
+Anton Slama (1804-1881) was a professor of the Vienna Conservatory, best known to trombonists for his "66 Etudes in All Major and Minor Keys".

 ## 66 Etudes in All Major and Minor Keys